chialab/dna/docs/life-cycle.md

 This method is very similar to `attributeChangedCallback` and it is invoked each time one of the element's property is changed.

 The signature is equivalent too: it receives the property name as first argument, as well as the new value and the previous value (default `undefined`).

+## stateChangedCallback

+The same of `propertyChangedCallback`, but for stateful properties.